Information for Artists

 To prepare items for the Gift Shop, each exhibiting artist needs to:

-- Read the 2023 Gift Shop Guidelines (stay tuned!)
+- Read the 2025 Gift Shop Guidelines

-- Find their unique Gift Shop number
+- Find their unique Gift Shop number (TBA in June)

-- Complete a Gift Shop Inventory form
+- Complete the online Gift Shop Inventory form (TBA in June)

 Artist Fees